 It’s based on certified organic postnatal ingredients and whole foods like oats, kelp, and turmeric.
 The fact that it’s fermented means that it’s easier to digest and absorb.

 If you have food allergies, please read the label carefully.

 You’ll need to take 3 tablets per serving.
 Each tablet is coated with carnauba wax to make it easy to swallow.

 Then, each serving contains 333% of the recommended daily value for lactating women of Vitamin D3.
-That’s the most essential type of Vitamin D.
+That’s an essential type of Vitamin D.

 It also has iron, calcium, minerals, Vitamins A, C, E, and more.

-If you’d like to augment your diet with DHA, check out the next supplement below.
+If you’d like to augment your well-balanced diet with DHA, check out the next supplement below.

-If you’re not a fan of eating fish, you can still get the DHA you need from the supplement.
+If you’re not a fan of eating fish, you can still get the DHA you need from the postnatal vitamin supplement.
 It contains oil from wild-caught Alaskan Salmon.